Frequently Asked Questions (FAQ)¶

 The execution seems to stall.
 What shall I do?

-Please kill any processes that might be still running from a previous (aborted) call to tarantella
+might be still running from a previous (aborted) call to tarantella

 .